bowen-upenn/Agent_Rationality/README.md

 ## Self-Reflection, Multi-Agent Debate, and Collboration
+Due to the probabilistic outputs of LLMs, which resemble the rapid, non-iterative nature of human System 1 cognition, ensuring preference orderability and invariance is challenging.
+In contrast, algorithms that enable self-reflection and multi-agent systems that promote debate and consensus can slow down the thinking process and help align outputs more closely with the deliberate and logical decision-making typical of System 2 processes, thus enhancing rational reasoning in agents.

+Collaborative approaches allow each agent in a system to compare and rank its preference on choices from its own or from other agents through critical judgments.
+It helps enable the system to discern and output the most dominant decision as a consensus, thereby improving the orderability of preference.
+At the same time, through such a slow and critical thinking process, errors in initial responses or input prompts are more likely to be detected and corrected.

 Self-Refine: Iterative refinement with self-feedback [Paper](https://arxiv.org/abs/2303.17651) [Code](https://github.com/madaan/self-refine) \
 Reflexion: Language agents with verbal reinforcement learning [Paper](https://arxiv.org/abs/2303.11366) [Code](https://github.com/noahshinn/reflexion) \
 FORD: Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate [Paper](https://arxiv.org/abs/2305.11595) [Code](https://github.com/Waste-Wood/FORD) \